lukuang/InfoChain/README.md

   * query_2

   Optional parameters:
-  * -td: top document count, the number of documents in which the script tries to find common documents
+  * -td: top document count, the number of top documents in which the script tries to find common documents.
+The default is 10.
-  * -cd: common info doc count, the number of documents in which the script tries to find common entities
+  * -cd: common info doc count, the number of documents in which the script tries to find common entities.
+The default is 100.
   * -nt: number of top common info: the number of most frequent entities to be considered when finding common entities.
-For instance, if it is specified as 100, the most frequent 100 entities of each query will be compared and the common entities will be printed out
+For instance, if it is specified as 100, the most frequent 100 entities of each query will be compared and the common entities will be used as output.
+The default is 100.
   * *-vm*: vector method, what kind of vectors to be generated.
 The input options are:
       * 0: words
       * 1: Stanford NER
       * 2: Dbpedia Spotlight

+    The default value is 0 (words).
   * -rd: result dir, the result directory that the entities as well as the documents containing them should be stored to
   * -vd: vector dir, the vector directory that the intermediate document vector results will be stored to.
   * -ind: index dir, the index directory that the queries will be searched against.
   * -tqf: temporal query file, the temporal Indri query parameter file

   #### Some advice
   Feel free to execute multiple instances with **different** vector method.
-However, executing multiple instances with same vector might be a bad idea since they might try to read/write the document vector information at the same time.
+However, executing multiple instances with same vector method might be a bad idea since they might try to read/write the document vector information at the same time.

   #### Extra utilities
-  There is a script [easy_baseline/view_entity.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/view_entity.py) through which you can show the surrounding  text of a common entities to get an idea about how the entity is used in the two disasters.
+  There is a script [easy_baseline/view_entity.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/view_entity.py) through which you can show the surrounding  text of a common entity for both queries to get an idea about how the entity is used in the two disasters.
 There are three parameters of it:
   * disaster_vector_result_file (required): the result file generated by easy_baseline.py
   * entity (required): the name of the entity that you want to show
   * -ind (optional): the Indri index path